rust-lang/rust/src/doc/reference.md

 compiler.

-Rust's semantics obey a *phase distinction* between compile-time and run-time.[^phase-distinction] Those semantic rules that have a *static interpretation* govern the success or failure of compilation.
-Those semantics that have a *dynamic interpretation* govern the behavior of the program at run-time.
+Rust's semantics obey a *phase distinction* between compile-time and run-time.[^phase-distinction] Semantic rules that have a *static interpretation* govern the success or failure of compilation, while semantic rules that have a *dynamic interpretation* govern the behavior of the program at run-time.